Police hope someone saw something that can help them find a man who attacked a woman at Seattle's Green Lake Monday morning.

-"Because I heard they go for people with long hair they can grab, who are distracted by something like ear buds or their phone," said Riordan.
+"Because I heard they go for people with long hair they can grab, who are distracted by something like ear buds or their phone," a runner told us.
 "So I try to kinda be super aware of my surroundings."

 The attacker is described as a white male in his early 20, about 5 feet, 7 inches tall.
 He had short brown hair and was wearing a dark sweatshirt with a hood and dark pants.
 Police have increased patrols in the area to try and find the suspect.